 This isn’t the case with a HomePod.
 You have to have an iPad, iPhone or iPod Touch to get it working.
 Apple’s official line is you’ll need an “iPhone 5s or later, iPad Pro, iPad (5th generation), iPad Air or later, iPad mini 2 or later, or iPod touch (6th generation) running iOS 11.2.5 or later.”

 If you want to try out a smart speaker without spending much, the Echo Dot and Google Home Mini are your two choices.
-And Google’s is the better-sounding of the two.
+And Google’s is the better-sounding of the two despite the fact the Dot has had a revamp recently to make it the best-looking.

 Those who want a smart speaker to act as their main hifi should consider either the Apple HomePod or Google Home Max.
 They sound far better than the other smart speakers.